mcfanda/smdeffectsizepaper/README.md

 * contrast.bib: latex references repository

-* coverletter.Rmd: cover letter (it cannot be compiled because some of private files cannot be sharable)

 ## Folder:

 * resources: scripts and material to compile the manuscript and the cover letter

-* previous: previous versions

 * algebra: additional derivations not crucial for the paper but udeful to check the correctness of the paper formulas